Ronald Dominique: Murders

 Dominique's victims tended to be teenagers and men aged between 16 and 46, but not all of them were homosexual.
 Most of the victims were African-American.
 He often met them during walks or drives in his pickup truck, as well as in gay bars, luring them with offers of alcohol, drugs, housing, or group sex with his supposed girlfriend.
 After successfully convincing potential victims, Dominique would lure them to his trailer where he would overpower them, bind them, and subsequently rape them.
 According to the investigators, Dominique then strangled them, loaded their bodies into the back of his truck, and dumped them in remote rural areas in one of six nearby parishes.

 The murders began in July 1997, with Dominique's first confirmed victim being a 19-year-old African American man named David Mitchell.
 He was picked up while hitchhiking alone from his grandmother's house after attending a relative's birthday party.
 His body was found on July 14th in a ditch along a highway, near a wooded area in St. Charles Parish, two days after he was last seen.
 Forensic research showed that there was ditch water in David's lungs but no trace of physical trauma, drugs, or alcohol.

 His death was initially ruled as accidental drowning.
 However, Mitchell's father insisted that his son was an excellent swimmer and that he had been murdered since the water level was low and the fact that Mitchell's trousers had been lowered to his ankles when found.
 After Dominique's later confessions, the deceased's relatives denied that he was gay, used drugs, or had financial troubles.

 Dominique's next two murders also took place in the St. Charles Parish.
 The first was in December 1997, when he strangled 20-year-old Gary Pierre.
 His body was found fully clothed, with no signs of physical trauma or drugs found in his system.
-The second killing occurred on July 31, 1998, when he killed 38-year-old Larry Ranson vagrant.
+The second killing occurred on July 31, 1998, when he killed a 38-year-old vagrant named Larry Ranson.
 Ranson was the first victim subjected to bondage by Dominique.

 In early October 1998, Dominique met 27-year-old Oliver LeBanks in Metairie.
 After his arrest, he claimed that LeBanks offered him sexual services in exchange for money, after which Dominique had sex with him, then beat and strangled him.
 LeBanks's body was later disposed of on the outskirts of Metairie, where it was found on October 4th.
 During the autopsy, traces of Dominique's semen was found on Oliver's body.
 Relatives and friends of LeBanks later confirmed that he had only recently resorted to this lifestyle after he had been fired from his job for using drugs.